IvanaaVasic/Quest/README.md

 Ivana Sokolovic Home Assignment

 # Run #
-Open index.html file to run the app, this is the link https://ivanaavasic.github.io/Quest/
+Open index.html file to run the app, this is the link to Demo https://ivanaavasic.github.io/Quest/